IS:13252(Part-1) | IT(Information Technology)

 3. Limited Current Circuit

-It is the cycling temperature sensing control intended to be used with the purpose to keep the temperature between two particular values.
+It is the cycling temperature sensing control intended to be used with the purpose of keeping the temperature between two particular values.

-It is also a temperature sensing control which is intended to keep the temperature high or low, one specific value during normal operating conditions.
+It is also a temperature sensing control that is intended to keep the temperature high or low, one specific value during normal operating conditions.